kevin-nothing-matters/scripts/README.md

 Tests the first-law identity δ⟨H⟩/δS = 1 at k = 1, 2, 3 using the
 modular Hamiltonian proxy H = −log ρ_A.
 Reproduces the first-law theorem of Paper 2.
 Runtime: minutes.

+### `selberg_renyi.py`
+Numerical evidence bearing on the open Lemma D conjecture.
+Runs N = 2000 Haar-random trees at depth D = 20 and samples the quenched Rényi-q entropy at m = 0.9 and m = 1.1 (the two q-derivatives flanking the von Neumann limit q → 1), testing whether the averaged slope converges to the predicted target m² · ln(5/2) with m² = 3/10.
+Runtime: ~24 hours at N = 2000; use `--n-trees 200` for a quick
+check in roughly two hours.

 ## Reproducibility policy